mfioravanti-yseop/gitflow_lab/README.md

 * push to the remote
 * integrate to *develop*

 For this first exercise, we don't use Pull Requests, because we really want to apprehend the deep functioning of Git first.
-That's an important step to understand what Github is really doing in the background.
+That's an important step to understand what Github is really doing in the background when using Pull Requests.

 ### Create a Branch